Bio

 Unfortunately, I also need to speak negatively about another mechanic: Wars.
 They are, conceptually, incredibly cool.
 It gives a use for recruitable characters outside of just being party members, that's awesome.
 Mechanically though, about 80% of the war segments are completely scripted events with very little control over the outcome of the battle.
 It's not until the final hours of the game that the game gives you war segments where you actually have to participate with the mechanics of it, which, also unfortunately, are incredibly shallow, confusing, and quite frankly, kind of bad.
 You have exceedingly little control over how battles go, and it often feels like stats just mean nothing.
 This is in direct contrast to Suikoden I, where war segments function entirely differently, are very fun, and there's only one scripted war in the entire game.
 If there's one argument that I've seen people make about Suikoden I over II, this is the one I explicitly agree with the most.

 Speaking of Suikoden I, I recently played it as well, as I had heard people who actually prefer that game over II, a sentiment that I don't share, but definitely understand.
-I think Suikoden I has a much weaker story (Ted, Gremio, and everything revolving around the Soul Eater Rune are highlights though.), and I think suffers even worse from the easy difficulty (The Final Boss of that game is probably the most disappointing fight in the whole game if I could be frank.).
+I think Suikoden I has a much weaker story (Ted, Gremio, and everything revolving around the Soul Eater Rune are highlights though.), and I think suffers even worse from the easy difficulty (The Final Boss of that game is probably the most disappointing fight in the whole game if I could be honest.).
 Unites are also exceedingly OP, which is both a plus and a minus.
-It makes certain party members much better than they should be (Frankly, Lepant and Eileen became two of my favorite characters in the game through their unite), but also it makes putting Kai in the party one of the most braindead JRPG experiences I've had in a while.
+It makes certain party members much better than they should be (Lepant and Eileen became two of my favorite characters in the game through their unite), but also it makes putting Kai in the party one of the most braindead RPG experiences I've had in a while.
 I'll just leave it at that though, Suikoden I is still a good game, but I think II's positives outweigh the first by a wide margin.

 The OST is so damn good (this applies to both games, I think they're pretty equal.), with a couple of specific exceptions.
 I think the normal battle theme gets pretty droll, and man, piss to the boss theme.
 I don't think the boss music is as bad as Dragon Quest 11's as far as removing weight from key moments go, but it's still pretty repetitive.
 The biggest highlights for me though are "Imprisoned Town", "The Chase", and "Gothic Neclord".
 The OST is very good.